encodeous/MissileWarsX/README.md

 ## Public Test Server

-If you want to try out MissileWarsX before hosting your own server, you can play the mini-game on a publicly hosted server at `msw.encodeous.ca`.
+If you want to try out MissileWarsX before hosting your own server, you can play the mini-game on a publicly hosted server at `mwx.encodeous.cc`.
 This server currently runs 1.19, and will run on the latest versions when they come out.

 # Contributing and Bug Reporting